gmc-code/PC-microbit-micropython/docs/breadboard_projects/Combined_models.rst

     | **2 LED & Buzzer melody**
     | 2a Write code that displays a text message to press A or B.
     | When A is pressed, repeat 3 times turning on and off a red LED and display the image ``Image.NO``.
-    | When B is pressed, play a built in melody and display the image ``Image.MUSIC_CROTCHET``.
+    | When B is pressed, play a built-in melody and display the image ``Image.MUSIC_CROTCHET``.

     | 2b.
 Write code that displays a text message to press A or B.
     | When A is pressed, repeat 4 times turning on and off a green LED and display the image ``Image.YES``.
-    | When B is pressed, play a built in melody and display the image ``Image.MUSIC_QUAVER``.
+    | When B is pressed, play a built-in melody and display the image ``Image.MUSIC_QUAVER``.

     | 2c.
 Write code that displays a text message to press A or B.
     | When A is pressed, repeat 5 times turning on and off a yellow LED and display the image ``Image.SQUARE``.
-    | When B is pressed, play a built in melody and display the image ``Image.MUSIC_QUAVERS``.
+    | When B is pressed, play a built-in melody and display the image ``Image.MUSIC_QUAVERS``.

     | 2d.
 Write code that displays a text message to press A or B.
     | When A is pressed, repeat 6 times turning on and off a red LED and display the image ``Image.SAD``.
-    | When B is pressed, play a built in melody and display the image ``Image.MUSIC_CROTCHET``.
+    | When B is pressed, play a built-in melody and display the image ``Image.MUSIC_CROTCHET``.

     | 2e.
 Write code that displays a text message to press A or B.
     | When A is pressed, repeat 7 times turning on and off a green LED and display the image ``Image.SMILE``.
-    | When B is pressed, play a built in melody and display the image ``Image.MUSIC_QUAVERS``
+    | When B is pressed, play a built-in melody and display the image ``Image.MUSIC_QUAVERS``

     | **3 LED, potentiometer & Buzzer**
     | 3a.
 Write code that displays a message to press A or B, and turn on an LED with brightness controlled by a potentiometer.
-    | When A is pressed, playing a built in melody while displaying an image.
+    | When A is pressed, playing a built-in melody while displaying an image.
     | When B is pressed, repeat 3 times turning on and off an LED, and display 3 different images in sequence from a list of images.

     | 3b.
 Write code that displays a message to press A or B, and turn on an LED with brightness controlled by a potentiometer.
-    | When A is pressed, playing a built in melody while displaying an image.
+    | When A is pressed, playing a built-in melody while displaying an image.
     | When B is pressed, repeat 4 times turning on and off an LED, and display 4 different images in sequence from a list of images.

     | 3c.
 Write code that displays a message to press A or B, and turn on an LED with brightness controlled by a potentiometer.
-    | When A is pressed, playing a built in melody while displaying an image.
+    | When A is pressed, playing a built-in melody while displaying an image.
     | When B is pressed, repeat 5 times turning on and off an LED, and display 5 different images in sequence from a list of images.

     | **4 LEDs & Motor**